-nahm, the iconic 1 Star Michelin Restaurant took a short break and re-launched in late 2019 with award-winning Chef Pim Techamuanvivit at the helm. nahm is located at COMO Metropolitan Bangkok along Sathorn Road and upon arriving, you feel a sense of serenity even before stepping in, allowing you to slow down in preparation for the authentic Thai meal to follow.
+nahm, the iconic 1 Star Michelin Restaurant, took a short break and re-launched in late 2019 with award-winning Chef Pim Techamuanvivit at the helm. nahm is located at COMO Metropolitan Bangkok along Sathorn Road.
+Upon arriving, you feel a sense of serenity even before stepping in, allowing you to slow down in preparation for the authentic Thai meal to follow.

-The new nahm tasting menu is priced at THB 1800++ for lunch and THB 3200++ for dinner per person.
-For tourists who have not made prior reservation, it will be easier to get a seat during lunch.
+The new nahm tasting menu is priced at THB 2900++ per person.
+For tourists who have not made a prior reservation, it will be easier to get a seat during lunch.

-The restaurant took the brief hiatus to undergo some minor renovations.
-The interior decor is very Thai-centric and you know that you are in the right place for a Thai meal.
+The restaurant took a brief hiatus to undergo some minor renovations.
+The interior decor is very Thai-centric, and you know you are in the right place for a Thai meal.

 A refreshing coconut is a perfect start to the experience while waiting for food to be served.